APPENDIX - Fringe Spacing Geometry Module

 For \(\delta = 4.5°\): \(P = 4 \times 4.5° / 360° = 0.050\) (5.0%).

-What the tolerance \(\delta\) means: The 4.5° value is not a chosen tolerance — it is the observed offset between the bisector (114.5°) and the nearest building face axis (119°).
-The p-value answers: "If the bisector were random, how often would it land at least this close to a building face?"
+What the tolerance \(\delta\) means: The 4.5° value is the observed offset between the bisector (114.5°) and the nearest building face axis (119°).
+That observed offset is the orientation-match quantity to be scored.

 8.3.2 Band-placement null model